Writers Write is your one-stop resource for writers. Use this post to help you find your story’s theme.

 How A Theme Helps

-Once you have a theme for your book, use it to check if a scene fits in your novel.
+Once you have a theme for your book, use it to check if every scene fits in your novel.

-Ask yourself: Does every scene build your story’s theme?
+Ask yourself: Does this scene build your story’s theme?

 © Amanda Patterson